petrikemppainen/LDna/vignettes/LDna_advanced.md

 148_0.32  COC     0.31    24 100  5.143   0.302     0.0119
 ```

-To demonstrate why there is such a large difference in $\lambda$ between these two *OCs*, I will introduce a few useful aspects of the `plotLDnetwork` function. $\lambda$ is a function of both the focal cluster (cluster before merger) and the cluster/loci it merges with (see the `LDna::basics`), and we can use `plotLDnetwork` to specifically explore this.
+To demonstrate why there is such a large difference in $\lambda$ between these two *OCs*, a few useful aspects of the `plotLDnetwork` function will be introduced. $\lambda$ is a function of both the focal cluster (cluster before merger) and the cluster/loci it merges with (see the `LDna::basics`), and we can use `plotLDnetwork` to specifically explore this.
 This is achieved by only showing the focal cluster and the cluster/loci it merges with by setting `full.network` to `FALSE` but also allowing any clusters/loci the focal cluster merges with in the network by setting `include.parent` to `TRUE`.
 In addition, we can choose to show the clusters before or after merger via `after.merger` (`TRUE` for showing network after merger and `FALSE` for before, default is `FALSE`) as follows:

 ```r
 par(mfcol = c(1, 2))